-Project Number: 2018-B23 Planning: Masterplan/Zoning 5-year Update (Major): Phase III over time, and the basis for future budget, policy and ordinance decisions.
+Project Number: 2018-B23 Planning: Masterplan/Zoning 5 year Update (Major): Phase 3

+Description: The City's Masterplan is a 20-year roadmap for how the City of Mason wishes to evolve over time, and the basis for future budget, policy and ordinance decisions.
 The Masterplan is comprised of professional technical studies, graphics, maps, analysis and recommendations for ensuring that land uses, public facilities and infrastructure investments are well coordinated in a manner that supports the public's health, safety and social/economic/environmental welfare consistent with the community's vision.
-This final phase will focus on city ordinance updates.
+This final phase will focus on city ordinance updates and result in the Final Master Plan adoption and adoption of related ordinance updates